Alvitta Ottley

 :trophy: HONORABLE MENTION

-2. mckinley2026truncation.jpg
+2. bancilhon2025anatomy.png

 The Anatomy of a Plea: How Uncertainty, Visualizations & Individual Differences Shape Plea Bargain Decisions